microsoft/PowerPlatformConnectors/certified-connectors/CardsForPowerApps/Readme.md

 * Create Card Instance - To create the card instance of any card in your accessible environment.
 * Get Card Instance - Get the card instance details.
 * Get Card Definition - Get the card definition given the card id.
-* Search Cards - Search for cards in the environment.
-You can also add search string to find a specific card.